awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 AWS managed keys appear on the **AWS managed keys** page of the AWS Management Console for AWS KMS\.
 You can also identify AWS managed keys by their aliases, which have the format `aws/service-name`, such as `aws/redshift`\.
 To definitively identify an AWS managed keys, use the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation\.
 For AWS managed keys, the value of the `KeyManager` field of the `DescribeKey` response is `AWS`\.

+All AWS managed keys are automatically rotated every three years\.
+You cannot change this rotation schedule\.

 You do not pay a monthly fee for AWS managed keys\.
 They can be subject to fees for use in excess of the free tier, but some AWS services cover these costs for you\.
 For details, see the *Encryption at Rest* topic in the user guide or developer guide for the service\.
+For details, see [AWS Key Management Service Pricing](https://aws.amazon.com/kms/pricing/)\.

 AWS managed keys do not count against resource quotas on the number of KMS keys in each Region of your account\.
 But when used on behalf of a principal in your account, the KMS keys count against request quotas\.
-For details, see [AWS Key Management Service Pricing](https://aws.amazon.com/kms/pricing/) and [Quotas](limits.md)\.
+For details, see [Quotas](limits.md)\.

 ### AWS owned keys<a name="aws-owned-cmk"></a>